Recently, a yoga teacher based in Amsterdam asked me if I could help her with the pelvis dilemma in yoga.

 - Men in general.
 Although their pelvis is definitely more stable, they might try to force it and get other injuries more common to them, such as groin-pulls.

 Watch out for red faces, difficulty or shallow breathing and sounds like “uff, ahh, pff”.
 These might be all signs of over-stretching.
 It is all a question of self-respect, which is not always as easy as it sounds.

 The conclusion to the Pelvis Dilemma in Yoga is to move it, but not too far.
 Keep an eye on standing, sitting and lying down twists and use pillows under the legs and buttocks if necessary.
 Motion is important, but remember that the physical practice of yoga does not involve pain.

-You can also learn more about your pelvis and the whole muscular-skeletal system in the practice of Yoga and Yoga Therapy at our Muscular-Skeletal Module and our specialised Lower Back Pain Clinic that took place in 2018.
+You can also learn more about your pelvis and the whole musculoskeletal system during our Yoga Therapy for Musculoskeletal Issues & Lower Back Pain Clinic 100-Hours module.

 In the meantime, remember that Yoga is “Stihira Sukha”,or as I like to call it, “comfortable effort”.
 We are, after all, sacred.